Skip to Main Content

 • Participating Physician Groups (PPG)

-According to the utilization management (UM) standards, all participating physician groups (PPGs) are required to:
+According to utilization management (UM) standards, all participating physician groups (PPGs) are required to:

-• Approve, modify or deny and process all routine authorization requests within five (5) working days of the date of receipt of all information necessary to render a decision.
+• Approve, modify, deny or process all routine authorization requests within the lesser of five business days or seven calendar days (whichever results in the earlier due date) of the date of receipt of all information necessary to render a decision.

-• Approve, modify or deny and process all urgent/expedited requests for authorization within 72 hours after the receipt of the request for service.
+• Approve, modify, deny or process all urgent and/or expedited requests for authorization within 72 hours after the receipt of the request for service.

 • Additional clinical information is required.